-There are so many wonderful programs that our parish and community members take part in, volunterring their time.
+There are so many wonderful programs that our parish and community members take part in, volunteering their time.

-Kathy Waite is our Coordinator of our Outreach program.
-To contact our Outreach office, please call 716-832-2542 or you can email the office at email@example.com – Our Outreach office hours are as follows:
+Kathy Waite is the Director of St. Amelia Outreach.
+To contact the Outreach office, please call 716-832-2542 or you can email the office at firstname.lastname@example.org

 Medical supplies & lending program

-Walkers, wheelchairs and transport chairs, canes, commodes, dressing aids, bath and bed rails, bath chairs, and even Hoyer lifts are lent out with no charge to people who cannot afford these items.
+Walkers, wheelchairs and transport chairs, canes, dressing aids, bath and bed rails, bath chairs, and even Hoyer lifts that are clean and in good working condition, are lent out with no charge to people who cannot afford these items.
 St. Amelia Outreach is now recommended to people leaving Kenmore Mercy Hospital, if their insurance does not cover needed equipment.
 Several physical and occupational therapists visit each week for their clients.
-We are the largest agency in the northtowns to provide this service.
+We are the largest agency in the Northtowns to provide this service.

-We accept donations of clothes, shoes, and other items are collected (when we are able), sorted, and available to people in the community.
-All extras go to other agencies such as Buffalo City Mission, Cornerstone Manor, and St. Luke’s Mission of Mercy.
+We accept donations of clothing, shoes, yarn, housewares, bedding & towels (when we are able), sort them and make them available to people in the community.
+All extras go to other agencies such as Buffalo City Mission, Cornerstone Manor, Habitat for Humanity, and St. Luke’s Mission of Mercy.

 Ministry of Praise

 This ministry includes people who are willing to pray for the parish in the convenience of their homes.
 A monthly letter goes out to them, to encourage and thank them.